outlawCoder223/blog_posts/02_linked_lists.md

 ## What is a Linked List?

-How do we store data in JavaScript? _Arrays_ and _objects_ a couple examples of the core data structures we commonly use.
+How do we store data in JavaScript? _Arrays_ and _objects_ are a couple examples of the core data structures we commonly use.
 Then we have things like the DOM which is stored in a _tree_ data structure, or the call stack which, as the name implies, is a _stack_.
 Well today I would like to introduce the _linked list_ data structure.
 What exactly is a linked list?
 Check out this definition on Wikipedia:

 > In computer science, a linked list is a linear collection of data elements, whos order is not given by their physical placement in memory.
 Instead, each element points to the next.
 It is a data structure consisting of a collection of nodes which together represent a sequence.
 In its most basic form, each node contains: data, and a reference (in other words, a _link_ to the next node in the sequence).